Top 10 Budapest

 As a Hungarian I’m really ought to write a post about my home country.
 Although I can’t really imagine settling down there I think Hungary is beautiful and a great place for tourist.
-I love going home to visit my family and friends and I have a number of cool spots, that are not to be missed if you are in Budapest.
+I love going home to visit my family and friends and I have a number of cool spots, that are not to be missed if you are in Budapest for the first time.

 Budapest is the capital city of Hungary with about 1,7 million inhabitants.
-The Danube River runs through the center dividing the city into two parts – Buda and Pest.
+The Danube River runs through the centre dividing the city into two parts – Buda and Pest.

 Budapest has no shortage of spas and hot springs.
 My personal favourite is Széchenyi Baths.
 You can find everything you can wish for including saunas, steam rooms and several massage therapies.
 There’s a good selection of different pools both indoor and out.
 No matter if it’s winter or summer, you’ll have a nice time as the water will be the right temperature.
 They organise summer night bath parties, which is especially popular among the young.
 If you are intrigued by laser bath disco party, and you love electronic music or just want to try something new your place is there!